Skip to main content

 What signed paper carries

-Six properties on every signed agreement.
+Six properties on every signed agreement

 Localized templates

-Tied to the assessment
+Locked to the classification

-Immutable storage
+Immutable storage with content hash

 Stale paper signals